-In this tutorial, we will show you how to install Apache Hadoop on Debian 9.
-For those of you who didn’t know, Apache Hadoop is an open-source framework used for distributed storage as well as distributed processing of big data on clusters of computers that runs on commodity hardware.
-Hadoop stores data in the Hadoop Distributed File System (HDFS) and the processing of these data is done using MapReduce.
+In this tutorial, we will show you how to install Apache Hadoop on Debian 9 Stretch.
+For those of you who didn’t know, Apache Hadoop is an open-source framework used for distributed storage as well as distributed processing of big data on clusters of computers that run on commodity hardware.
+Hadoop stores data in the Hadoop Distributed File System (HDFS) and the processing of this data is done using MapReduce.
 YARN provides an API for requesting and allocating resources in the Hadoop cluster.

 Install Apache Hadoop on Debian 9 Stretch

 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running the following

 Apache Hadoop requires Java version 8 and above.
 So, you can choose to install either OpenJDK or Oracle JDK:

 firstname.lastname@example.org ~# java -version java version "1.8.0_192" Java(TM) SE Runtime Environment (build 1.8.0_192-b02) Java HotSpot(TM) 64-Bit Server VM (build 25.74-b02, mixed mode)

 Step 3.
 Installing Apache Hadoop on Debian 9.

 To avoid security issues, we recommend setting up a new Hadoop user group and user account to deal with all Hadoop related activities, following commands:

 sudo addgroup hadoopgroup sudo adduser —ingroup hadoopgroup hadoopuser

 After creating the user, it is also required to set up key-based ssh on its own account.
 To do this use execute the following commands: